ZhiqiaoGong/Manual-Implementation-of-Neural-Networks-for-Retinal-Disease-Detection/README.md

-# Retinal Disease Classification Using Deep Learning
+# Manual Implementation of Neural Networks for Retinal Disease Detection

 ## Overview